 As to operational risks, the Bank sets detailed operational procedures for participants and itself based on the detailed analysis of the System's operations and on the operational flows established to control such risks.
 The BOJ-NET (FTS) is developed by identifying and curbing the operational risks in the design phase of system development.
-For business continuity planning, important IT systems are duplicated, data at the Bank's main center are reflected at its backup center near real time, and the switchover to the backup center can be executed to resume operations within two hours.

-5 The criteria are available only in Japanese.
+&lt;sup>5 The criteria are available only in Japanese.

-6 The Bank operates the System as its regular business as stipulated in Article 33, Paragraph 1 of the Act and as authorized business as stipulated in Article 39 Paragraph 1 of the Act.
+&lt;sup>6 The Bank operates the System as its regular business as stipulated in Article 33, Paragraph 1 of the Act and as authorized business as stipulated in Article 39 Paragraph 1 of the Act.